ANNOUNCING THE WOMAN OF THE MONTH

 Fort Worth women are making headlines daily as business owners, entrepreneurs, top management officers, and political leaders.
 So, here at Fort Worth Woman, we are selecting one of our city’s shining stars each month.
 These are the movers and shakers you need to know, and we are proud to honor their accomplishments as our WOMEN OF THE MONTH.

-Meet April’s Fort Worth Woman!
+Meet November’s Fort Worth Woman!

 Nancy Linstrom is a local mom who shares her time, home, and heart with babies looking for their forever homes.
 Nancy originally moved to Fort Worth right out of college in 1986 to work for General Dynamics, has been married to her husband, Mike, for 30 years this February and has three adult daughters who are located across the South.

 From early on in their marriage, Nancy and her husband knew they wanted a larger family but quickly realized that the plans laid out for them were different than originally thought.
 Overall, Nancy was pregnant eight different times and had three beautiful daughters, four miscarriages, and one stillborn son.
 This heartache and loss she and her husband experienced instilled a deep desire to volunteer and serve local Fort Worth children in need of a loving home.

 In 2007, at a TCU tailgate, Nancy ran into a couple she had met briefly before who were attending with a newborn baby.
 Come to find out this couple volunteered their home and time with the Gladney Center for Adoption and after Nancy asked countless questions, for close to an hour, she knew she had to play a part as well.